Disseminated superficial actinic porokeratosis

 What causes disseminated superficial actinic porokeratosis?

-DSAP is thought to be caused by a variety of factors.
-There is a genetic predisposition, but ultraviolet light exposure is thought to be the main cause.
-This condition tends to affect sun-exposed areas on people with fair skin who burn easily and tan poorly in the sun.
+DSAP is thought to be caused by different factors.
+Genes may play a role, but ultraviolet light exposure is thought to be the main cause.
+This condition tends to affect sun-exposed areas on people with white skin who burn easily and tan poorly in the sun.
 It may appear more obvious in summer and less obvious in winter.
-Lastly, individuals taking medications or with illnesses that weaken the body’s immune system are also more likely to develop this skin condition.
+Individual with weakened immune system, due to illness or medications are also more likely to develop this skin condition.

 Is disseminated superficial actinic porokeratosis hereditary?

-What does disseminated superficial actinic porokeratosis look like?
+What does disseminated superficial actinic porokeratosis feel and look like?

-DSAP normally starts as a brownish red or brown spot and can grow from 2 mm up to 1 cm (1/2 inch) in diameter.
-The affected area normally has a thinned centre surrounded by a ridge-like border.
+DSAP normally starts as a brownish-red or brown spot and can grow from 2 mm up to 1 cm in diameter.
+The affected area normally has a thinned centre surrounded by a pink or red ridge-like border.

 Is disseminated superficial actinic porokeratosis cancerous?

-DSAP is generally harmless but in very rare cases individuals may be at risk of developing squamous cell carcinomas (SCCs) at the affected site, see Patient Information Leaflet on SCC.
-This tends to present as an enlarging raised lump within the original DSAP, which may be painful.
-Therefore, it is important to monitor the area and let your dermatologist know if there is any change.
+DSAP is generally harmless but, in very rare cases, individuals may be at risk of developing a type of skin cancer called squamous cell carcinoma (SCC) at the affected site This tends to present as an enlarging raised lump within the original DSAP, which may be painful.
+Therefore, it is important to monitor the area and let your GP or dermatologist know if there is any change.
 The risk is higher for rarer subtypes like linear porokeratosis or giant porokeratosis.

 Many people with DSAP have also had significant exposure to the sun and so may also have other skin lesions caused by sun damage including skin cancer.